julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 #### Add permanent notes to Zettelkasten

-- Find connection between notes to see if they're related/
+- Find connection between notes to see if they're related
 - Add links to related notes.
 - Make sure you can find these notes later.